-Naver will use the robot-friendly building as a global reference space where 5G-specific networks, cloud, robots, autonomous driving, digital twin, and AI are connected and fused into one.
+Naver will use the robot-friendly building as a global reference space where "private 5G" networks, cloud, robots, autonomous driving, digital twin, and AI are connected and fused into one.
 Employees would experience new workspaces where space itself becomes a secretary, such as access to space through face recognition and delivery using autonomous robots.
 Contactless orders will be possible in restaurants and cafes.

 The robot-friendly building would be completed by the end of this year next to its headquarters in Bundang in the southern satellite city of Seoul.
 "The second building is a testbed for new technologies such as 5G brainless robots and self-driving," said Kang Sang-chul, who heads the platform division of Naver's AI, robot and autonomous technology wing, Naver Labs, which has been involved in the development of various robot-related technologies.

 For indoor guidance services, Naver Labs has used a self-driving mapping robot, AI and augmented reality technology to create 3D maps.
 "The characteristic of Naver robots is that they put parts that correspond to brains in the cloud.
 If the robot's brain is in the cloud, it can make a smart robot at a low cost.
 It is 5G that connects robots and clouds well," Kang said in an interview with Aju Business Daily.